Siddaram-Hebbal/UsedCarPricePredictionSystem-Files/Documentation/README.md

 </p>

 ## Features of the application

-1. Secure link: Firstly the application is secure.
+1. <b>Secure link</b>: Firstly the application is secure.
 [Heroku Cloud application platform](https://www.heroku.com/) by default provides SSL certificate, issued by DigiCert.
 The application uses HTTPS instead of HTTP, so data sent through our application will be safe.
 Below figure indicates the secure connection of our application and the certificate information is also depicted.

     <p align = "center">